 The two-acre park was once a city miniature golf course which was closed due to escalating maintenance costs.
 A concerned resident and park volunteer, Mrs. Elva Rouse, proposed the area as ideal for an arboretum.
 The proposal was adopted by City Council and subsequently the arboretum was created through a generous gift of stock from Miss Gizella Kopsick, a long-time palm admirer.

 Initially, 60 palms representing 10 species were planted in the park.
 Drinking fountains, a gazebo, conversation corners with wooden benches and red brick paving were installed in a graceful circle winding through the palms.
 All facilities were designed to meet the needs of the handicapped, which included Miss Kopsick, who was confined to a wheelchair.
 The arboretum was dedicated on May 16, 1977, Miss Kopsick's 100th birthday.
 Since the park opened many additional gifts have been received from interested individuals and organizations.

 Participate in this program by having a tree planted to honor a person or organization, or as a memorial.
 All trees are planted on city-owned properties.
 Contributions in any amount are accepted and accumulate toward the price of a tree.
 Names of persons being honored or remembered and names of donors are inscribed in a leather-bound register located in the Mayor's office at St. Petersburg City Hall.

-Set your name in stone by purchasing a commemorative brick in the Gizella Kopsick Palm Arboretum and help preserve this beautiful space for the enjoyment of generations to come.
+Set your name in stone by purchasing a commemorative brick in the Gizella Kopsick Arboretum - Palms and Cycads and help preserve this beautiful space for the enjoyment of generations to come.
 The bricks will be custom engraved and placed around the planting beds in the beautiful palm garden.
-Your contribution is tax deductible and all proceeds will fund the expansion of the Gizella Kopsick Palm Arboretum.
+Your contribution is tax deductible and all proceeds will fund the expansion of the Gizella Kopsick Arboretum - Palms and Cycads.